 The Robert H. N. Ho Family Foundation Early Career Research Fellowships in Buddhist Studies

-Awardees in the 2022-23 competition will be announced in the spring.
+Awardees will be announced in Spring 2025.

-Early Career Research Fellowships offer support for research and writing in Buddhist Studies for pre-tenure scholars who hold the PhD degree, with priority given to those teaching full time.
+Early Career Research Fellowships offer support for research and writing in Buddhist Studies for pre-tenure scholars holding a PhD degree, with priority given to those teaching full-time.
 These fellowships provide scholars time free from teaching and other responsibilities to concentrate on research and writing for the project proposed.

-Priority will be given to unemployed or underemployed scholars; emeriti are not eligible.
+Priority will be given to unemployed or underemployed scholars – emeriti are not eligible.
 The fellowship period may last up to nine months, during which time no teaching, commissioned research on other topics, or administrative duties are allowed.
+Applicants may request a waiver of this requirement if their institutions do not provide leave.
 The fellowship may be separated into two periods, each of which must be a minimum of three months.
 If the duration is less than nine months (minimum of six months), the stipend will be prorated.

 There are no restrictions as to the location of the work conducted.
-Each applicant must identify a significant scholarly product (monograph, series of journal articles, etc.) that will result from the fellowship.
+Each applicant must identify a significant scholarly product (monograph, series of journal articles, translation, etc.) that will result from the fellowship.
 At the end of the fellowship tenure, a final report will be due describing progress made.
-Fellows will be asked to report to ACLS any publications based on their fellowship work, when they are published.
+Fellows will be asked to report to ACLS any publications based on their fellowship work, once they are published.

-Tenure of the fellowship may begin no earlier than July 1, 2023 and must conclude by June 30, 2025.
+Tenure of the fellowship may begin no earlier than July 1, 2025, and must conclude by June 30, 2027.

 Fellowship Details